cloudflare/cloudflare-docs/products/waf/src/content/custom-rules/rate-limiting/index.md

 * **Requests per period** — The number of requests over the period of time that will trigger the Rate Limiting rule.
 * **Mitigation timeout** — Once the request rate is reached, the Rate Limiting rule blocks further requests for the period of time defined in this field.

-Check [Rate limiting parameters](/custom-rules/rate-limiting/parameters) for more details on these parameters.
+Refer to [Rate limiting parameters](/custom-rules/rate-limiting/parameters) for more details on these parameters.

-See [Determining the request rate](/custom-rules/rate-limiting/request-rate) to learn how Cloudflare uses the parameters above when determining the rate of incoming requests.
+Refer to [Determining the request rate](/custom-rules/rate-limiting/request-rate) to learn how Cloudflare uses the parameters above when determining the rate of incoming requests.

 ---

 ## Getting started

 To configure Rate Limiting rules using the Cloudflare dashboard, use the **Custom Rules** tab in the **Firewall** app.
-For more information, see [Create Rate Limiting rules in the dashboard](/custom-rules/rate-limiting/create-dashboard).
+For more information, refer to [Create Rate Limiting rules in the dashboard](/custom-rules/rate-limiting/create-dashboard).

 You can also configure Rate Limiting rules using the [Rulesets API](https://developers.cloudflare.com/ruleset-engine/rulesets-api).
-See [Create Rate Limiting rules via API](/custom-rules/rate-limiting/create-api) for more information.
+Refer to [Create Rate Limiting rules via API](/custom-rules/rate-limiting/create-api) for more information.